List of Di-Gata Defenders characters: Bo

-A brash young stone slinger who traveled with Erik and Mel to a cult fight to obtain eternal glory.
+Bo is a brash young stone slinger who traveled with Erik and Mel to a cult fight to obtain eternal glory.
 He was willing to do anything to become known, even if he had to fight to the death.
 The Defenders taught him the true meaning of being a warrior, which was to do what was right for RaDos.
-In "Dark Descent", Bo had followed clues to the Yin Pure Stone (He then calls it the Hero Stone), but somehow got transported with the stone to the Binding Zone where he fought Malco and Flinch.
-He managed to help the Defenders by attaching an override device to their vehicle, causing it to spin out of control and send it and Malco flying.
+In "Dark Descent", Bo had followed clues to the Yin Pure Stone, which he calls the Hero Stone, but was transported with the stone to the Binding Zone, where he fought Malco and Flinch.
+He managed to help the Defenders by attaching an override device to their vehicle, causing it to go out of control and send it and Malco flying.
 Flinch was dropped in front of Seth.
-He then demanded to have his stone back but Seth aggressively told him that "Being a hero isn't about fighting bad guys or collecting Pure stones, it's about doing what is right."
-At the end of the episode, Bo still learned nothing and sets off to reclaim the Yin Stone.
+He then demanded to have his stone back, but Seth declared that "Being a hero isn't about fighting bad guys or collecting Pure stones, it's about doing what is right."
+At the end of the episode, Bo sets off to reclaim the Yin Stone.

 After the Yin Pure Stone was destroyed, he tried his best to make himself a Di-Gata Defender.
-He ends up buying a mutant guardian from a dealer (which he names Bodicon, hinting on his own name).
-But Bodicon couldn't be controlled or returned to the stone from which it came.
-Rion managed to calm it down, allowing it to revert to its stone form.
+He ends up buying a mutant guardian from a dealer, which he names Bodicon.
+Bodicon could not be controlled or returned to the stone from which it came, but Rion managed to calm it down, allowing it to revert to its stone form.
 Seth refused to give Bodicon back to him until he learned to control it.
 He later interrupts the Defenders when they were dealing with their own guardians merged into a mutant.
 Bo tried to hitch a ride with Erik, but was ejected from the backseat before they chased it to Brackus' hut.

 Later, he joins the Ogaman federation and arrests Erik for destroying the Tome of Al-Mortigar.
-The other Defenders, upon learning that the third icon is inside the prison, they ask for his help in getting them in.
-He refuses, but hears a distress call from the prison.
-He goes with the Defenders to help stop the riot, and is last seen declaring that he'd succeeded single-handedly.
-It has been stated by Greg Collinson that this will be his last appearance.
+The other Defenders, upon learning that the third icon is inside the prison, ask for his help in getting them in.
+He refuses, but, after hearing a distress call from the prison, goes with the Defenders to help stop the riot.

-He is an ally to the Defenders to some degree, having helped them twice in the past; however, his attitude causes Seth and the others to consider him something of a reject.

-He specializes in Dako and Ogama sigils.
+Bo specializes in Dako and Ogama sigils.
 He has poor skill with his stones and is prone to miscasting.